segmentio/segment-docs/src/connections/destinations/catalog/criteo-app-web-events/index.md

 Once this is complete, we will do the following:

 We will compare the properties of any `.page` events you invoke with the **Supporting Page Data** mappings.
-If a match is found, we will set the values of those properties as the values of Criteo Events data parameters you defined and pass them along with any future events that occur on the page. **If you are using this functionality, please ensure the `.page` event is being invoked on the page before any subsequent `.track` events.**
+If a match is found, we will set the values of those properties as the values of Criteo Events data parameters you defined and pass them along with any future events that occur on the page. **If you are using this functionality, make sure the `.page` event is being invoked on the page before any subsequent `.track` events.**

 For example, if you set the page event mappings defined above and triggered a page event like this: